 Behavioural profiling is important because it allows us to predict in which ways we're likely to make poor decisions, and helps us to avoid them.
 It helps us to acquire the emotional comfort we need in a cheap, planned, and efficient way, rather than the knee-jerk and expensive methods we tend to clutch at when left to ourselves.

 Because ultimately making better decisions isn't just a theoretical exercise.

 The graph below shows three real-life journeys that match our theoretical scenarios.
 In each of the 10-year periods investors received the same returns, and each involved a traumatising market crash, at the beginning, middle, and end respectively.
-But most important is what’s not shown: the investor’s emotional state and its longer-term consequences.
-Despite having doubled your money, you would feel vastly different in each case.
-And you’d likely make a very different, and emotional, decision as a result.
+But most important is what's not shown: the investor's emotional state and its longer-term consequences.
+Despite having substantially increased your money, you would feel vastly different in each case.
+And you'd make very different, and emotional, decisions as a result.

 Investing has after-effects.
 Early investing experiences can profoundly shape later ones.
 This makes it even more important to manage bad emotional experiences, in whatever form they're most likely to arise.

 Returning to our theoretical journeys, a final lesson is that with some effort we can all turn the green or blue lines into the black one, if we wanted.
 Simply avert your gaze for the duration of the journey.
 If a portfolio falls and you're not watching, did it really fall for you?

 What you choose to see depends less on the object and more on the eyes you're using to look at it.